Amna Buttar: Biography

 Born in a Buttar family in Lahore, Amna Buttar did her MBBS from Fatima Jinnah Medical College, Lahore, and went to United States.
 She did her internal medicine residency at the University of Wisconsin, and fellowship in Geriatrics from the University of Michigan.
 She also completed a master's degree in public health from the University of Michigan.

 Buttar served as assistant professor of medicine and geriatrics at Indiana University and served as associate professor of the same discipline at University of Wisconsin.
 She was serving as director of geriatrics at Mount Sinai Hospital in Milwaukee, Wisconsin, when she moved to Pakistan in 2007.
 She has written numerous book chapters in multiple textbooks, and authored many research papers, including publications in prestigious journals like Annals of Internal Medicine, and the Journal of the American Medical Association.
 She has given over 100 presentations locally, nationally, and internationally pertaining to geriatrics medicine.
 Buttar developed and implemented four different health care programs in three different states in the US.
 She is recipient of prestigious Career Award by the Department of Health and Human Services in the US, and served on advisory committee to the Secretary of Health and Human Services in the US.

 During her stay in the US, she served in Association of Pakistani Physicians of North America as president/secretary of FJMC alumni.
 She is founder president of Asian-American Network Against Abuse of human rights (ANAA).
 She actively advocated for human and women rights and brought cases of Mukhtar Mai and Dr Shazia Khalid to limelight all across the globe.

-She has been given LeadHer Award by the Girls Learn International in New York City in 2006, in that ceremony the same award was given to Senator Hillary Clinton.
+She has been given LeadHer Award by the Girls Learn International in New York City in 2006.
 She has also received Human rights award from Pakistan Peoples Party human rights wing in August 2006.
 She has testified to the U.S. Congress, as well as representing Pakistan United Nations at the UN Commission on Status of Women.

 Apart from numerous, social, charitable and welfare programs, she started a charitable program to help poor women lingering in Pakistani Prisons for a long time having no monetary and legal support.
 Her interviews have appeared in local and international print and electronic media, including CNN, MSNBC, The New York Times, National Public Radio of USA and many others.
 She has served as Member of Provincial Assembly (MPA) Punjab from women reserved seats for Pakistan Peoples Party(PPP) 2008 to 2012.
 She holds dual American nationality.

 She moved back to the USA in 2012, and now resides in New York.
 She is serving as Clinical Associate Professor of Medicine and Geriatrics at NYU Langone Health System, New York, USA.
 She is section chief of Geriatrics at NYU Langone Health Main Campus, New York, USA.